How to Make a Budget in 7 Simple Steps

 This is the whole reason to budget.
 Period.

 Too many times, we go through life spending money here and there and not really knowing where it goes.
-By the end of the month, there is no money leftover for what you want to spend your money on.
+By the end of the month, there is no money left over for what you want to spend your money on.

-Doesn’t that sound backwards?
+Doesn’t that sound backward?

 Creating a personal budget is about aligning your spending with your goals.